UCD Cothrom na Féinne Scholarships 2021-22

 UCD recognises that the associated costs of attending third-level may present a barrier for some applicants in pursuing a degree.
 UCD Access and Lifelong Learning, with generous support from UCD Foundation, offers a range of scholarships for students who are underrepresented at UCD.

-The Cothrom na Féinne Scholarships are awarded to scholars who demonstrate clear motivation to pursue higher education despite educational challenges faced and demonstrate leadership to others experiencing similar challenges to pursue third-level education.
+The Cothrom na Féinne Undergraduate Scholarships are open to new entrants to UCD (First Years) who have accepted an offer to study in UCD.
+Applicants must be entering a full-time undergraduate programme of study.
+The scholarships are awarded to prospective students who demonstrate clear motivation to pursue higher education despite educational challenges faced and demonstrate leadership to others experiencing similar challenges to pursue third-level education.
 Applicants from low-income households are invited, and priority will be given to:

 - HEAR students

 - Members of the Travelling community